-- The consolidation are ragged or very large (SL will be too large).
-The pattern is there or it isn’t. if you have to “get creative” or squint a certain way to see it, it isn’t there.
+- The consolidations are ragged or very large (SL will be too large).
+The pattern is there or not.
+If you have to “get creative” or squint a certain way to see it, it isn’t there.

 - This strategy can be good for getting in near pullback lows if the conditions develop; don’t use it if the stock is nose-diving.

 How to Scan for the Double Consolidation Stocks